Save the Children Finland (Business ID: 0116788-1)

 To protect the vital interests of a natural person.

 Save the Children Finland (SCF) and its Child Protection and Finnish Hotline function manage the Finnish Hotline (Nettivihje.fi) where anyone can report online child sexual abuse material or illegal activities related to online child sexual abuse or suspicions of those.
-SCF works in close cooperation with the National Bureau of Investigation (NBI), and all information indicating illegal material and activities is submitted to Finnish authorities for evaluation and possible further measures.
+SCF works in close cooperation with the National Bureau of Investigation (NBI), and information indicating illegal material and activities is submitted to Finnish authorities for evaluation and possible further measures, in accordance with mutually agreed code of practice.
 In addition, information (URL address) of material on foreign servers deemed illegal and a violation of children’s rights is forwarded to the INHOPE network hotline of the country where the material is hosted for possible further action in accordance with national legislation.
 The aim of the INHOPE network is to promote the removal of child sexual abuse material (CSAM), with the help of national and international cooperation.

 The IP address is stored from the following forms: